pandosme/node-red-subflow-axis-provisioning/README.md

 ```
 ## Vapix
 It is possible to add VAPIX API request for settings not supported in the config.
-The VAPIX response is available in the status output wiht msg.response.
+The VAPIX response is available in the status output with msg.response.

 ```
 msg.config.vapix = [